You’ve read every book on baby sleep training, divided night shifts between you and your husband,

 When your baby is learning a new skill, there is no better time to practice than in his crib.
 At 2AM.
 Every Night.

 If you’re new to “Developmental Leaps”, this concept was heralded by the book, Wonder Weeks.
-This is another staple baby book that should always been on your bookshelf (or in my case, by my bed).
 The book suggests that your baby will have biologically timed “leaps” at set points in his life.
 During this period, your baby might be fussy, losing sleep, or just a grump in general.
-This fussy period will be followed by a “leap” forward, a point where he explores his new skills and practices them at every opportunity he gets.

-The Solution: Help Her Practice These Skills during the Day.
+The Solution: Help Her Practice Developmental Skills during the Day.

-Once she masters her new abilities, it’s old news.
-So, during play time, help her practice as much as she can.
-If she continues to practice at night it’s just a dance of either encouraging her to go back to sleep or waiting for her to fall back asleep on her own.
+During play time, help her practice as much as she can.
+If she continues to practice at night, either encourage her to go back to sleep or wait for her to fall back asleep on her own.

 10. Check for GERD or Infant Reflux